destroyer246k/Matrix-2D-Arrays-in-cpp/README.md

 **Loops Used:**
 - Two nested loops for each matrix input.
-- Three nested loops for performing matrix multiplication.
+- one nested for loop (including 3 for statements) for performing matrix multiplication.
-- Total: 7 nested loops (4 input, 3 for multiplication).
+- Total: 4 nested loops (2 input, 1 for multiplication and 1 for output).

 **Algorithm:**
 1. Start.